Kanye West Fashion Show 2017: Yeezy Season 5, Muslim Model Halima Aden Stars

-The Kanye West fashion show was all about the rapper standing up to Trump by using a hijab wearing Muslim model.
+The Kanye West fashion show was all about the rapper standing up to Trump by using a hijab-wearing Muslim model.

 According to USA Today, the 39-year-old showed what he thought of his former friend’s travel ban when he hired Halima Aden for the Yeezy Season 5 Show.
-The 19-year-old Somali-American who was born in a Kenyan refugee camp mesmerized on the runway in a giant fur coat.
+The 19-year-old Somali-American, who was born in a Kenyan refugee camp, mesmerized on the runway in a giant fur coat.
 However, what everyone noticed was the African-American model signed to IMG in a black headscarf.

 Hijab-wearing model Halima Aden makes runway debut at Yeezy Season 5: https://t.co/NF0xDrCaoY pic.twitter.com/073vtv2T01